Jerome Caminada: Life

 Caminada tracked Fenian dynamite conspiracy suspects.

 His policing style was eccentric by modern standards, and often involved dressing in disguise to gather evidence on suspects.
-He maintained a large network of informers, whom he would often meet on the back pew of St Mary's Church, known as the Hidden Gem.
+He maintained a large network of informers, whom he would often meet on the back pew of St Mary's RC Church, known as the Hidden Gem.
 His methods were effective however, and he was soon made Detective Superintendent.

 Caminada retired in 1899, and became a private detective, an estate agent, and a Manchester city councillor for Openshaw between 1907 and 1910.
 He died in 1914 at his home in Moss Side at the age of 70, as a result of injuries he had received in a bus accident in North Wales the previous year.
 He is buried in Manchester's Southern Cemetery.

 Angela Buckley, a British historian and trustee of the Society of Genealogists, claims that the Victorian-era detective who featured in Sir Arthur Conan Doyle's novels was based on Jerome Caminada's life.

 “Caminada became a national figure at just the time that Sherlock Holmes was being created.
 There are so many parallels that it is clear Doyle was using parts of this real character for his," Buckley was quoted by the Telegraph as saying.

 Dubbed 'the Garibaldi of Detectives', Caminada rose to prominence in the mid-1880s, shortly before Doyle's debut Holmes novel, A Study in Scarlet, and during his time as an investigator is said to have helped imprison 1,225 criminals.

 The detective died in 1914 aged 69 – the year the last Holmes book was published.

+Family

+Caminada married Amelia Wainhouse in the Church of the Holy Name on Oxford Road Chorlton-on-Medlock in 1881.
+Two children survived into adulthood.